Black-Owned Restaurants in Charlotte

 Romeo’s Vegan Burgers

-Neighborhood: Lower South End
+Neighborhood: South Charlotte

 Where’s the beef?
 Not at Romeo’s, but you’d never know it.
-Romeo’s Vegan Burgers is a 100% plant-based food truck and restaurant in Charlotte dishing out vegan-friendly burgers, fries and shakes.
+Romeo’s Vegan Burgers is a 100% plant-based food truck and restaurant in Charlotte, dishing out vegan-friendly burgers, fries and shakes.
 Even non-vegans swear by the flavors and spices these dishes bring to the table.

 Salata